James Bond: Eon Productions films

 Eon Productions, the company of Canadian Harry Saltzman and American Albert R. "Cubby" Broccoli, released the first cinema adaptation of an Ian Fleming novel, Dr. No (1962), based on the eponymous 1958 novel and featuring Sean Connery as 007.
 Connery starred in a further four films before leaving the role after You Only Live Twice (1967), which was taken up by George Lazenby for On Her Majesty's Secret Service (1969).
 Lazenby left the role after just one appearance and Connery was brought back for his last Eon-produced film Diamonds Are Forever.

 Roger Moore was appointed to the role of 007 for Live and Let Die (1973).
 He played Bond a further six times over twelve years, before being replaced by Timothy Dalton for two films.
 After a six-year hiatus, during which a legal wrangle threatened Eon's productions of the Bond films, Irish actor Pierce Brosnan was cast as Bond in GoldenEye (1995); he remained in the role for a total of four films through 2002.
 In 2006, Daniel Craig was given the role for Casino Royale (2006), which rebooted the series.
 Craig appeared for a total of five films.
 The series has grossed well over $7 billion to date, making it the fifth-highest-grossing film series.

+In March 2022, Amazon purchased Metro-Goldwyn-Mayer (MGM) for $8.5 billion, and the distribution rights to its library of films, including the James Bond movies.
+After creating the merged Amazon MGM Studios, the company became involved in developing the next theatrical iteration of the character.
+By February 2025, the studio paid an additional $1 billion to acquire creative control of the future of the franchise from producers Barbara Broccoli and Michael G. Wilson; with the duo officially retiring from their historical oversight career for James Bond feature films.
+As part of the deal, the family will receive a monetary "Bond dividend" for the foreseeable future.
+Amazon MGM commence the search for a studio executive to oversee the property (à la Marvel Studios' Kevin Feige), while also determining the next respective director and star of the franchise.
+In March 2025, Amazon closed deals with Amy Pascal and David Heyman to take charge of the franchise and replace Broccoli and Wilson as producers on its next instalment.
+By June of the same year, Denis Villeneuve was announced as the director, from a script written by Steven Knight.